virtualous/blog/_posts/2016-03-17-travel-lighter.md

 I hate carrying a lot of things.

-I often use way less tha than I bring.
+I often use way less than I bring.

 I love traveling but I hate the stress I get from the heavy weight I have to carry around.